rzerres/viperus/README.md

 * 0.1.0  first release

 ## What is viperus?
-Viperus is a package, that enables program configuration via an extendable types system.
-Parameters can be incoprorated via cli parameters, environment viariables.
+Viperus is a crate, that enables program configuration via an extendable types system.
+Parameters can be incorporated via cli parameters or environment viariables.
 Parameters may be declared in configuration files as well.

 Given implementation can handle:

-* setting defaults
+* inlined default settings
+* reading Environment variables
+* reading DotEnv files
-* reading from config files.
-Given formats are parsed:
+* reading Java-propertie files
-  Dotenv, java-properties, JSON, TOML, YAML
-* reading from environment variables
+* reading JSON, TOML or YAML config files
-* reading from Clap command line flags
+* reading Clap command line flags
 * setting explicit values
 * reload of all files
 * watch config files and reload, if any source value changes in first place